Join Here | Log In

 • Celiac disease can also cause decreased absorption of vitamin B6.

 In the 1950s, an unintended experiment showed that when B6 was accidentally left out of infant formula, the babies had seizures.
-Severe, rare mutations which cause a genetic deficiency of the active form of vitamin B6 also cause epileptic seizures.[ref]
+Severe, rare mutations that cause a genetic deficiency of the active form of vitamin B6 also cause epileptic seizures.[ref]

 Converting B6 from food to the active form, P5P:

-Vitamin B6 is the generic name for six different compounds including inactive forms from foods, the type made by bacteria, and the converted forms used in cellular reactions.
+Vitamin B6 is the generic name for six different compounds, including inactive forms from foods, the type made by bacteria, and the converted forms used in cellular reactions.

 The conversion to the active form is where genetic variants are very important, so stick with me here and let’s dig into this in more detail…

 We get vitamin B6 from foods in the pyridoxamine (meats) and pyridoxine (fruits, vegetables, grains) forms.
-These forms of vitamin B6 are absorbed in the jejunum, which is the second part of the small intestines after the duodenum.[ref]
+These forms of vitamin B6 are absorbed in the jejunum, which is the second part of the small intestine after the duodenum.[ref]

 The liver then converts these inactive forms of B6 into the active form, P5P (pyridoxal 5′-phosphate).
 The P5P form is what is used in cellular reactions, and 70-90% of the vitamin B6 circulating in plasma is this active form.[ref]

-The first step of the B6 conversion process in the liver involves pyridoxal kinase (PDKX gene).
-Then a second step of conversion utilizes the pyridoxine phosphate (PNPO) oxidase enzyme. [ref]
+1. The first step of the B6 conversion process in the liver involves pyridoxal kinase (PDKX gene).

 Conversion of dietary vitamin B6 to active P5P.
 Adapted from:[ref][ref]